jack0son/woke-dapp/README.md

 Truffle will continually update this build file as you migrate so a contract residing on multiple networks can be interacted with using one artifact.

+Unfortunately a clean method of importing the contract artifacts without commiting them to the repo on each migration isn't in place yet.
+Plan is pull them from an S3 bucket.

+### @woke/contracts-src
+Solidity source code and truffle based tests.

 # Deployment
 The dApp client is currently deployed on netlify whilst all the back end